Wickham Market to Aldeburgh Walk

 3) Snape Maltings to Saxmundham Road by the Sailors’ Path (7.5 kilometres)

 - Cross the River Alde at Snape Bridge in 80 metres (the Sandlings Walk stays on Bridge Road, passing the Crown Inn, then turns right to Priory Road and the Golden Key).
 In 40 metres turn right on the Sailors’ Path, signed to Snape Warren and Aldeburgh (5.8 miles/9.5 kms).
 In medieval times Snape was much larger and Aldeburgh was effectively its port.
 You follow the Northern bank of the river on a raised path.
 The clay river wall can be sticky in wet conditions.
 In 350 metres you pass the Blackheath sluice.
 In 30 metres you pass an information board about Snape Marshes.
 In 200 metres the way turns sharply to the left.
 There is another information board in 220 metres.
-In 200 metres you enter the woods ahead and turn right at a public footpath sign (the Sailors’ Path and SCP turn to the left here).
+In 200 metres you enter the woods ahead and turn right by a wooden bench at a public footpath sign (the Sailors’ Path and SCP turn to the left here).

 - The path levels out in 300 metres; you cross a wider path and continue downhill across heathland then mixed birch and oak woodland.
 At the foot of the slope in 350 metres, just before the kissing gate, turn right on to a path which runs parallel with the wire fence on your left (there is a red topped marker post at this junction, but you may only spot it after the turning).
 Follow the line of red topped posts across the open access land of Snape Warren, with occasional houses visible on the left and heather on your right.
 In 200 metres ignore a wooden gate to your left.